4passwords/4P-TSS-Export-Toolbox/README.md

 - Export all secrets by template from a given date that were updated or changed (good for migrations and or finding out changes overtime0
 - Export foldernames and or override the foldernames in the exportlist (to customize and or be flexible for the import) or export no foldernames at all
 - Export secrets with issue-374730518 to a configurable "Lost and Found" folder
+- Authentication wrapper to use Oauth Authentication, Radius/OTP and Windows Authentication

+TODO testing:

+- TODO-TEST: Authentication methods oauth with or withour Radius/OTP are tested, windows authentication needs to be fully tested.

 TODO improvements: